omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Decentralized Finance
 Also known as DeFi.
-OmiseGO contributes to and supports DeFi, enabling interoperability of multiple solutions to guard against fragmentation.
+OMG Network contributes to and supports DeFi, enabling interoperability of multiple solutions to guard against fragmentation.
 DeFi requires a network with an ecosystem that makes it attractive to build products on it, including adequate liquidity.
 DeFi can lower barriers to access financial services, supporting provision of loans, for example, since data on the blockchain can be used as input to identify credit risk of the debtor.
 Financial literacy is a requirement since users must look after their own keys and use the technology responsibly.

 ## Decentralized network
 In a decentralized network, such as a blockchain, data is redundantly stored and monitored by multiple nodes, instead of on a private server.
 Additionally, data is distributed amongst a web of individual machines with different owners that perform continuous consensus on the validity of changes to its state.
 In a decentralized network, mechanisms exist to reward nodes that align themselves with network consensus, and penalize those which do not.
-See Proof of Stake for more information about OmiseGO's enforcement mechanisms.
+See Proof of Stake for more information about OMG Network's enforcement mechanisms.
 Centralized networks require trust in a central party, are opaque, and gated.
 Centralized databases are vulnerable to attack because they present a single point of entry for bad actors looking to steal or manipulate data.
 Decentralized networks are transparent in that every state and every state change (i.e. every balance and every transaction) is stored on a shared ledger, which can be viewed by anyone, or are obscured in a way that makes voluntary provable traceability possible where necessary, so there is no need to trust the word of a central authority.

 ## Deposit Finality Period
 The deposit finality period refers to the number of Ethereum block confirmations required before a deposit can be used on the network.
 It is in place to mitigate the risk posed to the OMG Network by Ethereum chain re-organisations.